RelocateNomad

 • Duration: 5-year visa validity, multiple entries

-• Stay per entry: 180 days, extendable in Thailand for another 180 (up to 360 consecutive days), renewable indefinitely within the 5-year visa term
+• Stay per entry: 180 days, extendable in Thailand once for another 180; after 180 + 180 days, depart and re-enter under the same valid DTV

 • Processing time: 7–20 business days through the Thai e-Visa portal

-• Family allowed: Yes — spouse and children under 20 on the DTV-Dependent
+• Family allowed: Yes — spouse and children under 20 on the DTV-Dependent, with their own application and financial-evidence packet

 • Tax residency trigger: 180 days in Thailand in a calendar year